flype44/Vampire/AUDIO/README.md

 **AUDIO legacy functions per channel**

-* Location of waveform data, must be in `Chip RAM`.
+* Location of waveform data, must be located in `Chip RAM`.

 * Length of waveform, in words (min=0, max=0xFFFF) (eg. 128KB).